panther-labs/panther/docs/gitbook/policies/policies/README.md

 In order to apply the remediation to all currently failing resources, simply disable the policy then re-enable the policy to re-evaluate all resources immediately with the automatic remediation in place.
 Panther doesn't do this automatically for safety reasons.
 This way you are able to enable an automatic remediation, test it out on a few resources to make sure everything is working as intended, then apply it to all failing resources (if desired) with the confidence that the exact policy and remediation configurations you intend to carry out are working as intended.

+Once you have selected and configured the appropriate remediation, click the `Update` button.
 Now, all existing `AWS.PasswordPolicy` resources are evaluated by this new policy immediately, and any new Password Policy resources that are discovered will be evaluated as well.

 ## Writing Policies with the Panther Analysis Tool